allenai/allennlp-demo/README.md

    [http://localhost:8080](http://localhost:8080) in a browser.
 Changes to the code should be automatically applied.

+3. If you're only working on the Permalinks service, you can start things up by running:

+    ```
+    docker-compose -f docker-compose.permalinks.yaml up --build
+    ```

+   Once that's complete, follow the instructions in the [Permalinks README](api/allennl_demo/permalinks/).

-3. If you'd like to run an end to end environment that includes the user-interface and a model endpoint, you can do so by running:
+4. If you'd like to run an end to end environment that includes the user-interface and a model endpoint, you can do so by running:

     ```bash